strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 flexible funding pool.
 The Episode Key is unique and stable for each episode at the level of the organisation.

+:Field name: EpiKey

+:Data type: Char[20]

+:Domain:
   A unique identifier for an episode within the PMHC.
 Must be unique within an organisation and stable over time.

 ----------

 Episode/Patient Outcome
 ^^^^^^^^^^^^^^^^^^^^^^^

+:Field name: EpiOutcome

+:Data type: Char[2]

+:Domain:
   To be defined

 ----------

 Episode Start Date
 ^^^^^^^^^^^^^^^^^^